privacytrustlab/soteria_private_nn_inference/README.md

 # Soteria

+A system that allows secure machine learning inference in a two-party setting.
+The system automatically searches for an optimal ternary neural network architecture, trains it, and then builds the requisite files for secure inference.

 ## Setup

-Make sure you have **docker** installed.
-Set up the docker image.
+Make sure you have **docker** installed before you set up the docker image.
 Navigate to the code directory containing the `Dockerfile`, and execute:

     $ docker build ./